devpro/helm-charts/charts/applications/ecorp-demo/README.md

 # E Corp Helm charts

-Helm chart to deploy E Corps applications on a Kubernetes cluster.
+Helm chart to deploy E Corps applications on a Kubernetes cluster, with a [front-end](https://github.com/devpro/ecorp-frontend-demo) and a [back-end](https://github.com/devpro/ecorp-backend-demo) application.

 ## How to check chart